 The exercises provide enough resistance and movement variety to help build strong bones and also with certain exercises providing opportunities for eccentric muscle contraction work, this is when a muscle lengthens as it resists a force.
 The reformer is a set-up for eccentric contraction which is one of the keys to achieving long, strong muscles without bulk that Pilates is known for.

-The stronger core, the better the balance, posture, and overall well-being.
+The stronger core the better the balance, posture, and overall well-being.
 Exercising with the reformer is possible for anyone, at any level of fitness.

-The original chairs that Joseph Pilates designed actually did double-duty as furniture converting into sitting chairs.
 The Pilates Chair offers a functional, different way to work and is very beneficial for older adults or for those who find lying down painful or uncomfortable.
 Being upright is very functional as it simulates everyday movements.

 Recent long-term studies of aging show that people who are more active have less risk of chronic disease, disability or depression, and are more likely to keep up their activities of independent daily living.
 Evidence suggests that exercise may help people with dementia improve their activities of daily living helping to maintain their independence as long as possible for example bathing, dressing, and eating.
 This is a particularly interesting and important finding since people with cognitive impairment often find it more difficult to perform activities of daily living.

 We should therefore all be encouraged to become fit and active.
 Embracing physical activity will certainly help us to live fuller, more independent lives long into our senior years!

 Pilates is a very specific form of exercise that involves stretching and strengthening of specific and overall muscle groups.
 Particularly for people with neurological conditions such as Multiple Sclerosis, Parkinsons and Stroke, the repetitive movements can help to maintain and to open new neurological pathways.